someobserver/recurgence/architects/wheeler/index.md

 *And every time, you’ve participated in bringing his reality further into being.*

-Questioning a concept here affirms Wheeler’s insight: reality awaits challenge to manifest.
-The words themselves are inert vessels; meaning *emerges* from this mirror of text only when its patterns are **observed** by you.
+<u>Questioning a concept here affirms Wheeler’s insight:</u> reality awaits challenge to manifest.
+The words themselves are inert vessels of inflexible structure on the screen.
+Meaning *emerges* from this mirror of syntax only when its patterns are **observed** by you.

 **Meaning can only exist at the boundary between observer and observed.
 This is, quite profoundly, Wheeler’s universe in action.**